Skip to content

 White flowers of poke milkweed (Asclepias exaltata) in a wooded area.

-Poke Milkweed (Asclepias exaltata) with White Flowers — homeredwardprice, CC BY 2.0, via Wikimedia Commons
+Poke Milkweed (Asclepias exaltata) — homeredwardprice, CC BY 2.0, via Wikimedia Commons

-Swamp Milkweed (Asclepias incarnata): This Michigan milkweed has two subspecies, ssp. incarnata and ssp. pulchra.
-The former is native throughout the state (hardy in zones 3-9), while the latter is native to one county in Michigan in the northeastern lower peninsula (Kartesz 2015).
+Swamp Milkweed (Asclepias incarnata): Swamp milkweed has two subspecies, ssp. incarnata and ssp. pulchra.
+The former is native throughout Michigan (hardy in zones 3-9), while the latter is native to one county in Michigan in the northeastern lower peninsula (Kartesz 2015).
 Like the name suggests this plant is found in wet places such as the shores of streams, lakes, ponds, and other wetlands.
 However, as a landscape plant it can exist in drier places.
 Growing from 3 to 5 feet tall, the flowers are variable and are generally a pink to red color, but there is also a white cultivar (pictured below).

 Pink flowers of swamp milkweed (Asclepias incarnata) from Pennsylvania.

-Swamp Milkweed (Asclepias incarnata) with Pink Flowers — Cbaile19, CC0, via Wikimedia Commons
+Flowers of Swamp Milkweed (Asclepias incarnata) — Cbaile19, CC0, via Wikimedia Commons

 Swamp milkweed (Asclepias incarnata) 'Ice Ballet' cultivar.